 Year-Off Training Program for Graduate or Medical Students in Clinical and Translational Science

 Thank you for your interest in the Year-Off Training Program for Graduate or Medical Students.
-We are currently accepting applications for July 2014 recruitment.
-Application deadline is November 21, 2013.
+Application submission is closed.

 The Year-off Training Program for Graduate and Medical Students provides opportunities for students who are enrolled in graduate or medical degree programs to engage in biomedical research at the Rockefeller Center for Clinical and Translational Science.
 Those selected for the program come to the Center with the understanding that they will return to their degree-granting institution and program within one year.